War in Sudan: a humanitarian catastrophe

 Over the last year the Darfur Region population has endured mass killings, widespread displacements, destruction of property, rampant human rights violations and gender-based violence.

-Violence has caused the full disruption of all basic services, including electricity, water supply, and health care, with almost all health facilities having been closed for the past year and experiencing lack of staff, medical supplies, drugs and vaccines.
+Violence has caused the full disruption of all basic services, including electricity, water supply, and health care, with almost all health facilities closed for the past year and experiencing a lack of staff, medical supplies, drugs and vaccines.

-On the other hand, Central Darfur is hosting almost 460,000 internally displaced persons, on top of the already 422,000 IDPs hosted in the State since the armed conflict 2003-2010, currently making it one of the three top States hosting IDPs.
+On the other hand, Central Darfur is hosting over 920,000 internally displaced persons, on top of the already 422,000 IDPs hosted in the State since the armed conflict 2003-2010, currently making it one of the three top States hosting IDPs.

 IDPs and host communities are facing extremely high levels of malnutrition and food insecurity, as well as barriers to healthcare access, inadequate shelter and poor WASH conditions.
 In Zalingei, in particular, IDPs took refuge in informal settlements such as looted and abandoned public buildings, open-area informal settlements and other camps across the city.
 The living conditions of these displaced people are horrific: the sites are very crowded, most of them don’t have access to water, latrines are not enough, most of them are without doors and they are also used as showers.
 In addition, the situation of solid waste is critical.
 Most IDP households living in these informal settings are headed by women who fled with their children whilst the husbands and men stayed behind to take care of their homes.
 IDPs in these sites, especially women and girls are exposed to protection risks, especially GBV and violence/harassment by armed men.